transloadit/uppy/website/src/privacy.md

 </div>

-*   **anonymized**: Any data that can be used to identify the 'data subject' is scrubbed
+*   **anonymized**: Any data that can be used to identify the “data subject” is scrubbed
 *   **discarded**: Data is destroyed

 ## Your information and your rights